Adela Goldbard is the 2017 School of the Art Institute of Chicago Awardee of the Edes Foundation Prize.

-During the award year, Will plans to finish his short film Your Resources and develop it into a feature film.
-He also plans to create: a new musical featuring a Down syndrome lead performer, a web-series involving perceived limitation, and a new play about his seven sisters.
-The award will also help him afford the costs of residencies, travel for research, rehearsal space, submissions, and professional development.
+During the award year, Will planned to finish his short film Your Resources and develop it into a feature film.
+He also planned to create: a new musical featuring a Down syndrome lead performer, a web-series involving perceived limitation, and a new play about his seven sisters.
+The award also helped him afford the costs of residencies, travel for research, rehearsal space, submissions, and professional development.

-Karly Bergmann is the 2016 DePaul University Awardee of the Edes Foundation Prize.
+Karly Bergmann was the 2016 DePaul University Awardee of the Edes Foundation Prize.

 Bergmann received her BFA in Dramaturgy/Theatre Criticism from The Theatre School at DePaul University where she also received The Louise de Marillac Women of Spirit and Action Award.
 She found shadow puppetry when an old overhead projector was discovered in her closet, and has since been captivated by the enchanting effect the medium has on an audience and the visual dramaturgy inherent to the work.

 Bergmann’s shadow puppetry reimagines the folk tale for a modern